nitrictech/docs/docs/storage/_index.md

 ### Files

 Files are any sort of binary files, common examples include documents (.doc, .pdf), images (.gif, .jpg) or videos (.mp4, .mkv).
-Using buckets to store these larger files, instead of in other data persistance systems, like SQL or document databases, can improve performance.
+Using buckets to store these larger files, instead of in other data persistence systems, like SQL or document databases, can improve performance.

 ### Buckets